sam-sneed/blog-posts/README.md

-# Sneed Group blog - README
+# Sneed Group Blog - README

 Welcome!
 We are Sneed Group.
 We are strong.
 We are one.
 We are many.